create3000/x_ite/docs/_posts/getting-started.md

 debug
 : A Boolean value (`true` or `false`) to indicate whether additional debug message should be printed into the web browsers console and whether additional context menu items should be enabled.
 The default value for the *debug* attribute is `false`.

+exposure
+: A Float value that describes the amount of light that is captured.
+This option only works with PhysicalMaterial node and SpecularGlossinessMaterial node.
+The default value for the *exposure* attribute is `1`.

 logarithmicDepthBuffer
 : A Boolean value (`true` or `false`) to indicate whether order logarithmic depth buffer rendering technique should be used.
 The default value for the *logarithmicDepthBuffer* attribute is `false`.

 multisampling
 : An Integer value that specifies the number of samples used by multisampling.
 The default value is 4, which is sufficient for most cases.
 A higher value increases the effect of anti-aliasing.
-Check the [rendering property](/x_ite/reference/browser-services/#rendering-properties) »MaxSamples«, which is browser dependent.
+Check the [Rendering Property](/x_ite/reference/browser-services/#rendering-properties) »MaxSamples«, which is browser dependent.

 notifications
 : A Boolean value (`true` or `false`) to indicate whether the notification bubble should be displayed.
 The default value for the *notifications* attribute is `true`.